School of Nursing

 The program of study prepares nurse faculty leaders to facilitate learning, engage in professional and community service, conduct research, and advance nursing education within higher education.
 The master's component prepares advanced practice (AP) nurses with a clinical specialty focus such as family nurse practitioner (FNP) or clinical nurse specialist (CNS).

-Upon completion of the master's and doctoral level requirements, graduates are eligible for American Nurses Credentialing Center (ANCC) certification as a clinical nurse specialist with an adult gerontology focus.
+Upon completion of the master's and doctoral level requirements, graduates are eligible for American Nurses Credentialing Center (ANCC) certification or the American Association of Critical Care Nurses (AACN) certification as a clinical nurse specialist with an adult gerontology focus.

 - First two years of study consist of master's level courses; a master's degree in nursing is awarded at the end of year two.